-The USDA Loan fees for FY 2020 are: an upfront guarantee fee of 1.0% of the loan amount, and an annual fee of 0.35% of the loan amount.
-These fees apply to both home purchases and refinance transactions during the 2020 fiscal year, which runs October 1, 2019 through September 30, 2020.
+The USDA Loan fees for FY 2023 are an upfront guarantee fee of 1.0% of the loan amount and an annual fee of 0.35% of the loan amount.
+These fees apply to both home purchases and refinance transactions during the 2023 fiscal year, which runs October 1, 2022, through September 30, 2023.

 Curious about the difference this adjustment made for home buyers?
-Let’s take a look with an example.
+Let’s take a look at an example.

 On the annual fee side (which calculates to a monthly fee when you pay your mortgage each month), the old 0.50% would mean that on a $200,000 base loan amount, your monthly payment for Mortgage Insurance would be roughly $83.33 a month.
 With the reduced annual fee at 0.35%, the payment would now be roughly $58.33.
 That’s a $25/month difference in payment!